wwatson4506/TeensyRA8876-8080/README.md

 Communication with the Teensy is accomplished using the 8080 parallel mode of FlexIO.
 To install unzip the zip file in the Arduino/libraries folder.

-Example sketches can be found in the TeensyRA8876-8080 and TeensyRA8876-SPI examples folders.

 ![https://github.com/wwatson4506/TeensyRA8876-8080/blob/main/extras/MEM_Transfer.jpg](https://github.com/wwatson4506/TeensyRA8876-8080/blob/main/extras/MEM_Transfer.jpg)

 # PINOUTS